hexisXz/multis-py/README.md

-py-gish is gish but its writen in python.
+multis-py is multis but its writen in python.